davf02/home-automation/domoticz/led-panel-monitore/readme.md

 # Led panel alert
-To being alerted when a window kept open more than needed during the winter, I've develope a physical led panel which alert me by light up a led and enable a buzzer in some condition.
+To being alerted when a window kept open more than needed during the winter, I've developed a physical led panel which alert me by lighting up a led and enable a buzzer in some condition.
 It could be used in any other situation.

 *This component will be controlled from my existing Domoticz.*